TMJ (or Temporal Mandibular Joint) pain can be horrible. Jaw movements such as chewing, talking, and smiling is often painful.

 Physicians or dentists will often do exams and/or X-rays to diagnose the problem and determine the course of treatment.

-Massage therapy benefits can help to realign problem areas, relieve the muscle tension and relax the muscles by working trigger point areas around the jaw and neck.
+Massage therapy can help to realign problem areas, relieve the muscle tension and relax the muscles by working trigger point areas around the jaw and neck.

 It is possible to significantly reduce the pain and discomfort associated with jaw pain through massage.
 However, you should make sure the therapist has training in treating the disorder.